mcrossover97/CO2REAKT/README.md

 # CO2REAKT

-**A Reaktoro framework for calculating carbon dioxide solubility in solutions containing salts and acid**
+**A Reaktoro framework for calculating carbon dioxide solubility in solutions containing salts and acid.**

 ## Overview